 and Sercomm.
 The US is the company's largest market.
 Aruba is part of

 after the 2015 acquisition.

 After 13 years as an independent company, Aruba was acquired by Hewlett-Packard for about $3 billion.
 Aruba's wireless products should complement and extend HP's networking product line as more wireless connections are sought for more locations such as hotels, schools, stadiums, or entire cities.
 With the break up of HP into two companies in late 2015 Aruba went with HP Enterprise, the company focused on computing products for large organizations.

-Aruba saw strong year-over-year growth in all its geographic segments.
-The US accounts for about 60% of sales, with the Asia-Pacific and EMEA regions each contributing more than 15%.
-EMEA showed the greatest growth, increasing more than 40% from fiscal 2011.
+In 2014 Aruba reported strong year-over-year growth in all its geographic segments.
+The US has accounted for two-thirds of sales, with the Asia-Pacific and EMEA regions each contributing around 15%.

 Sales and Marketing

 The company sells its products directly, as well as through distributors, resellers, and OEMs.
 More than 90% of sales come from these channel partners, including

 The company's marketing activities include lead generation, telesales, advertising, website operations, and direct marketing, as well as public relations and trade show activities.

 In its last annual report as a public company, Aruba reported that revenue climbed 22% from $600 million in 2013 to a record-setting $729 million in 2014.
 Its net losses have primarily stemmed from high operating expenses each year.